mchmarny/s3cme/README.md

 # s3cme

 Sample Go app repo with test and release pipelines optimized for software supply chain security (S3C).
-Includes Terraform setup for Artifact Registry and KMS on GCP with [OpenID Connect](https://openid.net/connect/) (IODC), so no need for service account keys or GitHub secrets.
+Includes Terraform setup for Artifact Registry and KMS on GCP with [OpenID Connect](https://openid.net/connect/) (OIDC), so no need for service account keys or GitHub secrets.

 ![](images/workflow.png)